OpenYann/.github/profile/README.md

 ### The code quality and spelling

 I develop now for about 1.5 years with Java and accordingly is very warscheinlich the code style of me still expandable anyone who has any suggestions can very gladly contact me :3

+### What's the story behind the name "OpenYann"?

+I just wanted to find a short, simple and easy to remember name for the project.
+So no big story or anything :>